-This course is designed to introduce students to the concept of entrepreneurship.
-Students study entrepreneurial practices primarily by developing a business plan for a venture of their choice.
-This include comparing ways of going into business, and developing marketing, legal, financial, products/services, management, and operations plan for a small business of their choice.
+Introduces students to the concept of entrepreneurship.
+Learners study entrepreneurial practices primarily by developing a business plan for a venture of their choice.
+This includes comparing ways of going into business as well as developing marketing, legal, financial, products/services, management, and operations plans for a small business of their choice.
 Entrepreneurial behavior within companies is examined.
 Prerequisite: Twelve Business Management 10-102 credits or twelve Supervisory Management 10-196 credits or a combination of Business Management 10-102 and Supervisory Management 10-196 credits that total twelve.

 Prerequisite: Twelve 10-102 Business Management credits or twelve 10-196 Supervisory Management credits or a combination of 10-102 Business Mangement and 10-196 Supervisory Management credits that total twelve.